Local Event Polkemmet Saturday 12th June 2021

-Welcome to our second 'real' event of the year, at Dechmont Law in Livingston.
+Welcome to our third local event of the year, at Polkemmet Country Park near Whitburn in West Lothian.
 It's a mixture of woodland and open parkland, and we have four courses on offer.
 As this event is being run under COVID restrictions, please read the information here, and the information in the final details that will be sent to you, very carefully.
-At the time of writing, the event is open to anyone, whether or not they are a member of an orienteering club, and whichever council area they live in within Scotland.

-Please note that you must have pre-registered (and paid).
-There will be NO ENTRY ON THE DAY, and entries are now closed.
+Please note that you must have pre-registered.
+There will be NO ENTRY ON THE DAY - entries are now closed.

 There will be no loose control descriptions due to Covid risk mitigation.
 So please take along your own copy!

-- Orange (2.4km) – suitable for beginners and improvers (more decision points).
+- Orange (2.7km) – suitable for beginners and improvers (more decision points).

-- Green (4.0km) – suitable for adult intermediate and experienced orienteers.
+- Light Green (3.9km) – suitable for adult intermediate and experienced orienteers.

 Registration, Start and Finish